How agile software is working its way into project teams

 Here are more highlights form the report:

-- While Agile is typically used by software development and IT teams, digital marketing and advertising industries are also starting to see the benefits of fast-turnaround processes allowed by Agile.
+- While Agile was initially used by SaaS development and IT teams, digital marketing and advertising industries are also starting to see the benefits of fast-turnaround processes allowed by Agile.

 - Of the project managers surveyed, 49 percent said that training others to use the Agile software system was a common challenge.
 Not only is Agile a methodology change, it’s also a cultural change, and takes time to integrate and implement.